secretstartups/handbook/content/handbook/marketing/field-marketing/_index.md

 - **icon:** Can be either `/nuxt-images/icons/slp-webcast.svg` or `/nuxt-images/icons/slp-calendar.svg`.
 - **event_type:** Can be any value.
 - **header:** Can be any free text.
-If any colons or apostrophies are used, feel free to wrap in double quotes such as `header: "Space: The Final Frontier"`.
+If any colons or apostrophes are used, feel free to wrap in double quotes such as `header: "Space: The Final Frontier"`.
 - **date:** Can be any free text, but similar format is preferred for visual consistency.
 - **link_text:** Ideally this stays as "Event Details" for consistency.
 - **href:** Full link to the event.